quasilyte/go-perfguard/README.md

 Hot spots in the profile may appear in three main places:

 1. Standard Go library and the runtime.
-We can't apply fixes to that.
+We can't apply fixes to that
-2. Your app (or library) own code.
+2. Your app (or library) own code
-3. Your code dependencies (direct or indirect).
+3. Your code dependencies (direct or indirect)

 Optimizing your own code is straightforward.
 Run perfguard on the root of your project: